xaelsouth/rtl-wmbus/README.md

 Last but not least, you can try to receive all datagrams (S1, T1, C1) _simultaneously_:
  * rtl_sdr -f 868.7M -s 1600000 - 2>/dev/null | build/rtl_wmbus -s

-Notice in the last line
+Notice in the last line:
  * "-s": which is needed to inform rtl_wmbus about required frequency translation
- * "868.7M": the new frequency to receive at.
+ * "868.7M": the new frequency to receive at

 rtl_wmbus will then shift all frequencies
  * by 250kHz to new center frequency at 868.95Mhz (T1 and C1)
  * by 400kHz to new center frequency at 868.3Mhz (S1)

-I have tested this so far and can confirm that it works for T1/C1, but can't test for S1 as I have no such meter.
+I have tested this so far and can confirm that it works for T1/C1 and S1.
+Thanks to alalons for providing me with bitstreams!

   License
   -------